CAVALIER MEDICAL, PLLC / NYC PODIATRIC MEDICINE AND SURGERY, P.C.

 Should it be determined by the Practice that there is a breach of your PHI (the acquisition, access, use, or disclosure of PHI in a manner not permitted under 45 CFR 164 subpart E which compromises the security or privacy of your PHI), you will be notified in writing by the Practice no later than sixty calendar days after the

 discovery of the breach.
 If the breach involves the PHI of more than 500 individuals in any state, the Practice shall following discovery of the breach give notice of the breach to prominent media outlets in that state and will also notify the Secretary.

 The Practice reserves the right to change this Policy at any time, effective for previously obtained PHI as well as future PHI.
 The Practice will post a copy of the current Policy in this office with the effective date.
 In addition, each time you register at or are seen at the Practice for treatment or health care services, the Practice will offer you a copy of the current Policy in effect.

-If you believe your privacy rights have been violated, you may file a written complaint with the Practice by mailing your complaint to NYC Podiatric Medicine and Surgery, P.C., 6344 Saunders Street, Rego Park, NY 11374, Attn: Nerik Yushvayev-Cavalier, Privacy Officer, or with the Secretary of he Department of Health and Human Services.
+If you believe your privacy rights have been violated, you may file a written complaint with the Practice by mailing your complaint to Cavalier Medical, PLLC, 6344 Saunders Street, Rego Park, NY 11374, Attn: Nerik Yushvayev-Cavalier, Privacy Officer, or with the Secretary of he Department of Health and Human Services.
 This Practice maintains a non-retaliation Policy for complaints.